-Espresso is kind of its own beast.
+Espresso is its own beast.
 It requires a lot of equipment.
 It’s very different than brewed coffee.

 Pros of the espresso are that it’s very versatile.
-You can make a lot of different drinks with an espresso base.
-Especially milk drinks like lattes or cappuccino.
+You can make many different drinks with an espresso base—especially milk drinks like lattes or cappuccino.
 Espresso also has that unique espresso flavour.

 Super concentrated super-rich.
 It really feels like something totally different than regular brewed coffee.

-The cons of espresso are that it’s very expensive.
-Great espresso machines can cost hundreds if not thousands of dollars and you need a very good grinder.
+The cons of espresso are that it’s costly.
+Great espresso machines can cost hundreds if not thousands of dollars, and you need a good grinder.

-You need a lot of accessories.
+It would help if you have a lot of accessories.
 So it’s not a cheap thing to get into.
 It’s also pretty difficult to get really great, consistent results with an espresso machine.
-People devote hours and hours and years of their life to mastering the art of brewing an espresso.
+People devote hours and hours and years of their life to mastering the art of brewing espresso.

-So if you really wanna go down that rabbit hole, just be forewarned.
+So if you really want to go down that rabbit hole, just be forewarned.
 It’s not easy.
 And the last con of espresso is that you only really get a single serving at a time.
 You can’t brew a whole pot of espresso to serve at a party.

 Each serving requires its own process.
 And it just takes a bit of time.